 Opting out of DNA Relatives

-If you would like to stop participating in DNA Relatives, you may opt out from the update profile option within DNA Relatives or from your Account Settings page.
-If you opt out, you will not show up in other people's DNA Relatives results, and your profile will not be able to use DNA Relatives to view or contact relatives.
-If you change your mind, you may rejoin at any time.
+If you would like to stop participating in DNA Relatives, you may opt out of the feature by selecting the Manage Preferences option within DNA Relatives or from your Account Settings page.
+If you opt out, you will not appear in other people's DNA Relatives results, and your profile will not be able to access DNA Relatives to view or contact relatives.
+However, you may change your mind and opt in at any time.

 - DNA Relatives: The Basics